 The Center for Family Outreach relies on volunteer support to help make our organization a success.
-Our greatest need for volunteers includes administrative office duties and social marketing.
+Our greatest need for volunteers includes administrative office duties and teaching enrichment activities.

 Click here to learn more about volunteering at The Center.

 Almost everyone can picture a troubled adolescent.
 Perhaps the child is a family member, a neighbor or the child of a friend…

 Take Jake.
 He is fifteen, and lives in Fort Collins with his mom and dad.
 He is an average student, not very involved with school or sports.
 Over the summer, Jake gets caught by the police with marijuana and receives a summons to court.

 Jake's parents are angry and scared.
 They believe that Jake is a good kid but their techniques for reprimanding Jake haven't worked.
 Jake and his family meet with the district attorney's office about options.
 Jake can go to district court with the possibility of having a juvenile record, or he can go into a diversion program at The Center for Family Outreach.

 At The Center, Jake takes weekly classes, performs supervised community service and submits to regular drug testing.
 Jake and his family are in partnership with a skillful case manager who provides a positive but firm expectation.